jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 In the wake of fascist and communist atrocities, psychologist Stanley Milgram conducted an experiment to understand how so many regular people went along with it all.
 At Yale in 1961, participants were told to function as "teachers" and administer electric shocks to a "learner" (actually an actor) for memory test mistakes.
 An authoritative scientist with a clipboard and pencil would politely insist the experiment continue, even as the learner appeared to be in increasing pain.

-Psychologists were shocked when 65% of participants flipped the switch on what they believed were fatal electric shocks.
+Psychologists were shocked when every "teacher"—despite feeling agony—caused severe harm and a full 65% of participants flipped the switch on what they believed were fatal electric shocks.
 Repeated studies across different groups showed similar results, revealing a disturbing truth about human behavior: most people can override their moral instincts when pressured by perceived legitimate authority.

 Perhaps it's because of my aforementioned speech impediment, but for me, watching these experiments highlighted a simple truth.
 We should never judge each other's naked capabilities.
 To me the Milgram experiment isn't about evil, but about our limited awareness.
 Despite having pencils and paper on hand no participant thought of offering the "learner" these tools so he could remember better.
 Life is designed to overcome pain and here we are inflicting it on each other instead of simply offering a pencil.

 Even well intentioned scientists so often define humanity through narrow identities—genetic, cultural, or social—instead of recognizing that our real power comes from the technologies we use to solve problems.
-The stories we tell ourselves about superiority—whether based on education, race, gender, or class—are grand misconceptions about a technological imbalance.
+The stories we tell ourselves about superiority—whether based on education, bloodline, race, gender, or class—are grand misconceptions about a technological imbalance.

 Our ideology first perspective means we usually believe them and interpret ours pain by an ideological identity "they are doing this because I'm...".
 Things get no better for the masters, as their fictions actually prevent the continual mass technological evolution all societies need to survive and thrive.
 Hence why the Confederate States of America, Nazi Germany, Soviet Union all fell so soon after their birth.

 There is no human genotype or phenotype superiority.
 There is only enhancing the baseline of human capabilities with technology.
 The crux is like the squirrel and oak tree we depend on others to have tools in order to fill out the technological ecosystem we depend on.
 History repeatedly shows, the winning civilization is the one who emulates evolution and spreading our ecosystem with roads, sewers, libraries, eyeglasses, calculators, clinics, smartphones—the list of adaptations should always keep growing, expanding, and diversifying to find every niche possible because as evolution teaches, individual creatures can only prosper inside a healthy ecosystem.

 We should want to give everyone a pencil, purely out of self-interest.
 We will never know who will be the next "black moth" that saves us.
-After all, once England cleaned up its soot, the bark returned to its pale color, and it was the peppered color "mutant" moth who saved the species from extinction this time.
+After all, once England cleaned up its soot, the bark returned to its pale color, and it was now the peppered color "mutant" moth who saved the species from extinction in the ever changing environment.

 For now we invent technology but do not naturally spread it to others.
-From workplaces where people are given tools without input whilst still being evaluated on performance, to schools constantly testing a child's memory of past lessons while common aids like notes or calculators are withheld, to ignoring one's own toolset and hoping an insurance guy will come to te rescue with a claim check.
+From workplaces where people are given tools without input whilst still being evaluated on performance, to schools constantly testing a child's memory of past lessons while common aids like notes or calculators are withheld, to ignoring one's own toolset and hoping an insurance guy will come to the rescue with a claim check.

-An more apparent withholding of the pencil is the current fight for the "right to repair" and "work from home"; both showcasing how modern technology—like the printing press and gun before it—are the pencils the masses are not free to control to earn an independent living.
+Withholding the pencil is what the current fight for the "right to repair" and "work from home" are all about.
+Both showcase how modern technology—like the printing press and gun before it—are the tools people are not yet free to control to earn an independent living.

-Yet, there is one group emerging from the technological shadows: a diverse community of makers, programmers, and designers in the open-source community.
-Too busy finding bugs, overcoming errors, fixing breaking changes to care about a person's genotype or phenotype.
-They are the architects of a new technological ecosystem, living to invent and freely distribute the so many "pencils" to the masses struggling for lack of sunlight.
+Happily, one group emerges from the technological undergrowth: a diverse community of makers, programmers, and designers in the open-source community.
+They embrace the constant work and frequent failure that evolution requires, and are too busy finding bugs, overcoming errors, and hoping for a quality pull request to care about a person's genotype or phenotype.

 Open-source heroes venture to solve the pains individuals feel in real-life.
 That's why they already make many of your favorite tools such as Wikipedia, Khan Academy, and the software that powers the internet.
-However, this disjointed group must combine to be even more forceful and purposefully bypass the many professions who live by withholding the pencil.
+However, this disjointed group must combine to be even more purposefully bypass anyone who withholds the pencil.
 Politics by way of technological evolution required a name; hence the new word techvolution.

 With this new paradigm, the open-source community can build and spread the tools to find the black moths in millions of different niches.
-Debt, health, cost of living, increased storm activity, and so many other problems needs the individuals who feel their pain to select novel tools that solve the problems.
+Increasing debt, declining health, rising cost of living, higher storm activity, and so many other problems needs the individuals who feel their pain to select novel tools that solve their troubles.
 Making black camouflage easily available for everyone, so to speak.

-Until then, we are the raccoon suffering job losses, business failures, psychological conditions, political hatred, civil wars, revolutions, and the rise and fall of empires.
+Until we purposefully enhance the technological evolution we depend on, we are the raccoon suffering locked waste bins, restaurant closings, psychological conditions, political hatred, civil wars, revolutions, and the rise and fall of empires.
 We think ideology makes these things happen, but in reality its the co-evolution, variation, and specification of technological ecosystems unknowingly happening all around us without giving any attention to the human created identities, borders, and desires.

 Only a new identity will let us peek behind the curtain of evolution and learn how to harness its secret powers like we've already done in physics, chemistry, and medicine.
 The next step to our self-realization is to ask if we creatures should be helping each other like so many trees and squirrels, then who are we playing against in the game of life?